Gageperrin/it-notes/it-topics/cissp.md

 1. *Avoiding* it, which means not doing the thing that exposes the risk
 2. *Transferring* it, by moving the cost of the risk elsewhere, such as an insurance company
 3. *Mitigate* it, implement controls to reduce the risk to an acceptable level
 4. *Accept* it, the asset owner or senior management (the accountable party) accepts the risk.
+If a risk is accepted, the reasons why must be documented alongside contingencies which may impact this decision during future review.

 There are seven major kinds of risk controls:
 1. Directive controls - direct, confine, or control the actions of subjects to encourage compliance with security policies.